buildpacks/rfcs/text/0000-execution-environments.md

 It will be up to the platform to set the environment variable `CNB_EXEC_ENV`.
 If this value is set, `lifecycle` MUST NOT override this value.
 If the value is not set, `lifecycle` will set it to `production`.

+During the export phase, `lifecycle` will set the `io.buildpacks.exec-env` label with the value from the `CNB_EXEC_ENV` environment variable.
+This will make it easier for anyone examining the OCI image to determine the execution environment.

 # Migration
 [migration]: #migration